Emotional Spring CleaningApr 10, 2018

 Self-compassion and self-kindness practices are designed to support caring and understanding of yourself, rather than being too harshly critical.
 Consider these practices as the space-making decluttering, cleansing wipes, and open windows that refresh and enliven your internal space.
 You’ll then be able to reorganize and restock your emotional space in a way that serves you better.

 Try the Emotional Spring Cleaning Meditation and the Loving Kindness Meditation below to help invite your unwanted emotional houseguests out.
 Use them as often as you like this month.
-You can also find more resilience-boosting spring cleaning practices at the newsletter.
-Sign up here.

 Emotional Spring Cleaning Meditation